penumbra1/expensify/README.md

 ## TODO:

+- offline firbase: actions and updates are sent when user reconnects.
+Add an "online" indicator and sync upon reconnect.
+- check if manual render check on firebase login state change is necessary
 - add cancel functionality
+- add social media icons, spinner, error pic
 - fix: going to edit/{inexistentId} throws an error - gotta redirect to 404 if firebase returns nothing
 - fix: going to inexistent route -> 404 -> back is slow - why?
 - styles - Grommet?